 A common trap catches owner-managers who hold shares through a nominee or a holding company structure.
 To qualify, you must hold at least 5% of the ordinary share capital and voting rights directly, and be entitled to at least 5% of distributable profits and assets on a winding up.
 If you have a separate holding company that owns your trading subsidiary, HMRC may treat that as a disqualifying intermediary.
 Check your share register now, not the week before exchange.

 Consider a practical example.
-A software company director sells 100% of her shares for £1.8 million.
+A software company director sells 100% of her shares for £1.8 million in 2026/27.
 Her base cost is negligible, so the gain is £1.8 million.
-After deducting the annual exempt amount of £3,000, the first £1 million of gain is taxed at 14% (BADR) and the remaining £797,000 at 20%.
-The total CGT bill is £140,000 plus £159,400, equalling £299,400.
+After deducting the annual exempt amount of £3,000, the first £1 million of gain is taxed at 18% (BADR, from 6 April 2026) and the remaining £797,000 at 20%.
+The total CGT bill is £180,000 plus £159,400, equalling £339,400.
 Without BADR, the entire gain would be taxed at 20%, costing £359,400.
-The relief saves £60,000.
-If the same sale happened after 5 April 2026, the BADR portion would be taxed at 18%, reducing the saving to £40,000.
+The relief saves £20,000.
+A comparable sale completed before 6 April 2026, when BADR was 14%, would have attracted a bill of £299,400 and saved £60,000.

 BADR also covers disposals of goodwill and certain business assets for sole traders and partnerships.
 But beware: if you sell goodwill to a company you control, the relief is specifically denied.
 That structure was common before 2015 and HMRC now treats it as a tax avoidance arrangement.
 You should also note the "significant commercial interdependence" rule if you run multiple businesses through separate companies.
 HMRC may treat them as a single business for the two-year qualifying period test, which can help or hinder depending on your facts.